ToposInstitute/RelationalThinking-Book/_sources/chp0.md

 ![whoops!](./assets/Ch1/DGSki.jpg)

 If you squint, you can look at this like a simplified map.
 We've left out the trees and the geography and the distances from one place to another.
-We've distilled our wayfinding to only the most essential details needed for getting around.
+We've distilled our way-finding to only the most essential details needed for getting around.

 :::